 ARTICLE 9

-Workers shall have the same labour rights and obligations valid for local workers and shall enjoy equal protection at the workplace according to the national legislation of the Receiving Party.
+Workers shall have the same labour rights and obligations as applicable for the local workers and shall enjoy equal protection at the workplace according to the national legislation of the receiving Party.

-Workers shall enjoy the same legal protection in respect of personal and property rights valid for the local citizens according to the national legislation of the Receiving Party.
+Workers shall enjoy the same legal protection in respect of personal and property rights as applicable for the local citizens according to the national legislation of the receiving Party.

-The Competent Institution of the Receiving Party shall inquire into migrant workers’ complaints and alerts about violations of their labour rights.
+The Competent Institution of the receiving Party shall inquire into migrant workers’ complaints and alerts about violations of their labour rights.

 ARTICLE 10

-Workers’ remuneration and working conditions shall be specified in the labour contract signed and shall always be in accordance with the existing collective agreements or, in absence of such agreements, with the legislation applicable to the local workers who have the same profession and qualification.
+Workers’ remuneration and working conditions shall be specified in the signed labour contract and shall always be in accordance with the existing collective agreements or, in absence of such agreements, with the legislation applicable to the local workers who have the same profession and qualification.

 ARTICLE 11

-The Parties agree that until a bilateral agreement in the area of social security is concluded the respective national legislation of each Receiving Party shall apply.
+The Parties agree that until a bilateral agreement in the area of social security is concluded the respective national legislation of each receiving Party shall apply.

+(“The Parties agree that, since a bilateral Agreement in the area of social security is not concluded between them, the respective national legislation of the State of each Receiving Party shall apply.”)

 ARTICLE 12

-The disputes which might arise between employers and workers shall be resolved in accordance with the legislation of the Receiving Party.
+The disputes arising between employers and workers shall be resolved in accordance with the national legislation of the receiving Party.

 CHAPTER FOUR